2019 Albania earthquake: Aftermath

 A national day of mourning was declared in Albania and neighbouring Kosovo where two of the victims were from and which has an ethnic Albanian majority population.
 In North Macedonia, the Albanian majority municipalities of Tetovo, Struga and Čair held days of mourning for the earthquake victims.
-Albanian Independence Day celebrations, held annually on 28 November were cancelled in Albania, Kosovo and in majority Albanian municipalities of North Macedonia and Montenegro.
+Albanian Independence Day celebrations, held annually on 28 November, were cancelled in Albania, Kosovo and in majority Albanian municipalities of North Macedonia and Montenegro.

 Albanian civilian and state response

 In Albania, volunteers, along with some small organisations established drop off points for donations of food, clothing, blankets and hygiene products at prominent landmarks throughout Tirana and used social media to mobilise people to provide assistance.
 Three humanitarian organisations sorted and packed the items and sent them through several truckloads for distribution among displaced people of the earthquake zone.
-As demand was high, citizens were urged to donate over coming days.
+As demand was high, citizens were urged to donate over the coming days.
 Hundreds of Albanians in Albania and Kosovo opened their homes to people displaced by the earthquake.
 Some students from Tirana went to assist relief efforts in Durrës and delivered hundreds of meals to earthquake affected people.
-Residents of Tirana held a candle light vigil in the city centre in honour of the deceased.
+Residents of Tirana held a candlelight vigil in the city centre in honour of the deceased.

 The Albanian state initiated an online fundraising campaign for donations, raising 156 million leks, €1,600,000 and $25,000.
 The Socialist party in parliament and members of the Albanian government along with 60 mayors donated their November salary to the aid effort.
 The Muslim Community of Albania organised nationwide fundraising for monetary, food and material supplies and opened its mosques and madrasas as a place of shelter for earthquake victims.
 The Orthodox Church of Albania under Archbishop Anastasios opened the local monasteries and churches to people displaced by the earthquake.
-The Catholic Church in Albania held mass in its churches on 27 and 28 November for earthquake victims and coordinated its relief efforts through local branches of the Catholic charity Caritas.
+The Catholic Church in Albania held mass in its churches on 27 and 28 November for earthquake victims and coordinated its relief efforts through local branches of the Catholic charity Caritas Albania.
 Football fan groups such as "Kuq e Zi" of the Albania national football team set up an emergency fund and sent volunteers from throughout the country to assist in relief operations.
 Fan groups from local teams such as "Tirona Fanatics" KF Tirana, "Guerrils" FK Partizani Tirana, KF Vllaznia Shkodër and players from clubs such as FK Kukësi sent food and clothing supplies and expressed solidarity with victims during matches following the first weekend after the earthquake.